Updated May 2023

 As always, the masses are panicking at precisely the wrong time.
 We also see new subscribers overreacting to the current pullback, which informs us that we are on the right side of the market.
 While the trend is up, there will be hiccups along the way, as no market trends are in a straight line.
 The higher it moves, the more volatility one can expect.
 Volatility is a Trend player’s best friend; in this case, it’s up so astute players can use strong pullbacks to add to current positions or open new positions.

-Huge amounts of liquidity are already being added to this market, but you have seen nothing yet.
+Vast amounts of liquidity are already being added to this market, but you have seen nothing yet.
 Helicopter money is about to become a reality, and regardless of the mantra, it’s different this time.
 Nobody can fight a fed determined to unleash the mother of bailout packages.

 It appears that markets are experiencing the “backbreaking correction” that every bull market experiences at least once and is often mistaken for the end of the bull.
 In today’s manipulated markets, one cannot tell which correction will morph into a backbreaking correction, as free-market forces have almost been eliminated from today’s markets.
-While it feels like the end of the world, such corrections always end with a massive reversal.
+While it feels like the world’s end, such corrections always end with a massive reversal.
 Given the current overreaction to the coronavirus, there is now a 70% probability that when the Dow bottoms and reverses course, it could tack on 2200 to 3600 points within ten days.
 Interim update March 9, 2020

 Buying Opportunity of a Lifetime?